BondWong/blockchain/README.md

 The purpose of this project is to provide a blog series to help people understand the detail of the bitcoin system.
 At the beginning of my learning, I struggle to find blogs or posts to educate myself.
 However, I haven't find any.
 That's why I decide to write one.

-This article is based on Jian Zhang's wonderful blog series -- ["The Secret of Bitcoin and the Blockchain" by Jian Zhang ](http://www.infoq.com/cn/articles/bitcoin-and-block-chain-part01), a great book -- [Mastering Bitcoin](http://shop.oreilly.com/product/0636920032281.do) by Andreas Antonopoulos, and my own understanding about the bitcoin system.
+This article is based on Jian Zhang's wonderful blog series -- ["The Secret of Bitcoin and the Blockchain"](http://www.infoq.com/cn/articles/bitcoin-and-block-chain-part01), a great book -- [Mastering Bitcoin](http://shop.oreilly.com/product/0636920032281.do) by Andreas Antonopoulos, and my own understanding about the bitcoin system.

 ## Table of Contents
 1. [Introduction to Bitcoin](doc/Introduction-to-Bitcoin.md)